jawad-wehbe/The-Hidden-Geography-of-Housing-Demand/README.md

-## Each directory has its own detailed README file;however, below is an overview of the project
+## Each directory has its own detailed README file; however, below is an overview of the project

 # 1- Maps